 f.
 The residential child care is provided solely for the purpose of facilitating a student’s participation in the educational program and does not exist apart from the educational aspect of the facility.

-Evaluating Maternity Homes

-A maternity home is an operation that provides care for four or more minor and/or adult women and her children within a 12-month period, during pregnancy and/or during the six-week postpartum period.
-This does not include a woman who receives maternity care in the place or establishment that is the home of a relative of the woman related within the third degree of consanguinity or affinity, as determined under Chapter 573, Government Code.

 Exemptions for All Other Residential Operations

 The following are exempted from regulation as a residential child-care facility: